judy0711/zhuyin_app/README.md

 ## 🧠 Project Purpose

-As a Taiwanese who grew up abroad, I often forgot how to pronounce certain Chinese characters while reading.
+As a Taiwanese who grew up abroad, I often forget how to pronounce certain Chinese characters while reading.
 Since most input methods are phonetic-based (Zhuyin), looking up unknown characters becomes difficult.
 This app solves that by allowing you to:

 - Upload an image containing Traditional Chinese text
 - Recognize the text using **Google Cloud Vision API**